Lion Camp is located on an oxbow lagoon which attracts game all year around.

 Laundry facilities: A complimentary laundry service is included.

 Money: There is no currency exchange available.

-Accepted payment on location: Lion Camp accepts only Zambian kwacha as payment, but guests are welcome to tip in foreign currency.
+Accepted payment on location: Lion Camp accepts Zambian kwacha or US dollars as payment, but guests are welcome to tip in other foreign currencies.